Last Updated on

 Water is THE important ingredient in being able to continue riding – once you’ve had to tough it out with a parched throat until the next water-stop, this lesson is learned and respected forever.
 To the point that I find myself carrying too much water sometimes… but I always end up drinking it.

 21. Eat breakfast before you start because you never know if there will be something on your route to fuel yourself when you need it.
 Which means, always carry some emergency food with you.

 22. If you don’t feel good on the bike, something is wrong.
-Maybe the placement of the brake levers, the angle of the handlebars, reach to the handlebars, seat or its position.
-Something isn’t right and need to be fixed.
+Maybe the placement of the brake levers, the angle of the handlebars, reach to the handlebars, seat, or position.
+Something isn’t right and needs to be fixed.

 24. Listen to your body.
-If you ache or are too fatigue, take a break, if you feel depressed or not motivated, it’s usually a combination of not eating enough or not eating good food, physical fatigue and sleep.
+If you ache or are too fatigued, take a break, if you feel depressed or not motivated, it’s usually a combination of not eating enough or not eating good food, physical fatigue, and sleep.
 Take a day off and eat, maybe a nap, then a milkshake followed by a nap, rinse, repeat.

 Organization and Planning

 26. Balance luggage when packing.
 So pretty much the same stuff goes into the bags in the same order to maintain this balance.